Outdoor Water Filter

 Hiking Water Filter

-When I go hiking, usually a day hike, I prefer to just use a water bottle filter that I use to drink purified water from and also have a UV filter.
+When I go hiking, usually a day hike, I prefer to just use my Sport Berkey Water Bottle filter because I won’t be out that long.
+I still like to have a ultraviolet filter just in case though.
 The UV filters are small enough to fit in my pocket.
 I can easily carry both around without a lot of hassle and enjoy my hike.
 Either way I will have access to clean drinking water from any source if needed.

 UV Water Purifier